 It is not unusual for a puppy to try to pull on the collar, whine, roll or squirm when first introduced to a collar.

-The best strategy, in puppy collar and leash training, is to simply ignore the puppy and let him or her get used to the collar.
+The best strategy, in puppy collar and leash training, is to simply ignore the puppy and let them get used to the collar.
 It is a mistake to either punish the dog for playing with the collar or to encourage the behavior.

-Distracting the puppy often helps, and playing with a favorite toy, or eating some favorite treats, can help the puppy quickly forget that he or she is wearing this strange piece of equipment.
+Distracting the puppy often helps, and playing with a favorite toy, or eating some favorite treats, can help the puppy quickly forget that they are wearing this strange piece of equipment.

 After the dog has learned to accept the collar, try adding the leash.
 Hook the leash to the collar and simply sit and watch the puppy.